Editorial Disclaimer

 4.8

-For example, with the Chase Sapphire Preferred® Card you can Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+For example, with the Chase Sapphire Preferred® Card you can get up to $1,050 in Chase Travel℠ value and earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 when you redeem through Chase Travel℠.
 You can redeem for flights, hotel stays, gift cards, or as a statement credit.

 Some other cards offer much smaller bonuses, so it might be worth shopping around or waiting until your credit score improves before applying for a new card.